howonlee/mertonon/docs/v0_14_roadmap.md

 - [ ] Auditing BE endpoint thinking (just thinking and sketching) and tasking
 - [ ] Prezzo mk 2 - add some example usage from the usage bits
 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop.
 With test, somehow
-- [ ] Whole-grid dump zip file - same as the ordinary dump api but get it into a file, basically
+- [ ] Whole-grid dump zip file - same as the ordinary dump api but get it into a file, basically.
+Property is consonance w/ ordinary dump

 - [ ] Poke at Wayne's comments if he makes any
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow